davidde/notes/bash.md

 `cat vscode-extensions.list | xargs -L1 code --install-extension`

 ### $ `cpdf -crop "20 110 375 610" input.pdf -o output.pdf`
-* Crop the displayed part of input.pdf to a smaller size, and write it to output.pdf.
+Crop the displayed part of `input.pdf` to a smaller size, and write it to `output.pdf`:
+  - Number 1: Vertical distance from top of document
+  - Number 2: Horizontal distance from left side of document
+  - Number 3: Vertical length
+  - Number 4: Horizontal length

+---

-  To get the initial "cropbox" size of the input pdf:
+* To get the initial "cropbox" size of the input pdf:
   ```bash
   cpdf -info input.pdf
   ```